RedEagle-dh/ThreePointCircle/README.md

 - No double points
 - 3 points do not lie on a common x or y straight line

+- Some points are indicated as errors or as NaN although there should be a solution.
+This is due to the mathematics behind it, the program calculates without an approximation formula.

 ## Mathematical derivation

 - X Axis intercept from center